About Us

 • To create an awareness of flight safety and defensive flying practices, thereby developing and maintaining a professional level of knowledge and expertise among Canadian aviators.

 Members of London Air Patrol must attend regular meetings and training exercises to reach and to maintain operational status.
-London Air Patrol members meet on the second Monday of each month at 1900, and the primary training day for various search and rescue exercises (SARex) is held on the third Saturday of every month at 0800.
+London Air Patrol hold training opportunities three times per month.
+We hold one primary training day for various search and rescue exercises (SARex), and other days are either acadmeic training or smaller more focused practical training.
+Training schedule is distributed to members via Spond.

 London Air Patrol is not just for pilots.
 There are many non-pilot positions as well, including Spotters, Navigators, Electronic Search Specialists (ESS), Radio Operators and Search Coordinators.
 There is of course on-going training for pilots as well and all members are required to maintain minimum standards and currency requirements once they have been certified in any given position.